Postgraduate taught student finance

-To be eligible for a postgraduate loan from Student Finance England, students will need to meet a number of eligibility criteria set by the Government including previous study, residency, age, and course.
-For further information on the full eligibility criteria, please visit the Government Master's Loan page.
+To be eligible, you will need to meet a number of eligibility criteria set by the Government including residency, age and course.
+See the full eligibility criteria.

 Not all courses at the University of Surrey are eligible for postgraduate loan funding, for example, unstructured, part-time or distance learning courses where the maximum period of registration is five years are not eligible.